 I’ve found my sense of community.
 When I was growing up, my parents and I never had knowledge of adaptive sports.
 Now I could talk about little things in life and trying to get better at the sport with people who understood exactly what I was going through.
 It was a game changer.
 It felt like I had made another family outside of the one that I already have.

 What was it like training during the pandemic?

 Training during the pandemic was a nightmare.
 Usually, when we have a big tournament, we live temporarily at our training site.
-It’s really useful for me.
-I get advice from my coaches.
-I’m around my teammates.
+It’s really useful for me to get advice from my coaches and to be around my teammates.
 That all changed when the pandemic happened.
-I was home for a long time.
+I ended up being home for a long time.
 It was difficult to create the same kind of environment at home.

 How is training going now?

-We got off to a slow start.
-We had been away from each other for so long.
+We got off to a slow start because we’d been away from each other for so long.
 But now we’re back on the grind for Tokyo.

-What do you want people to know about Paralympic sports?
+What is something you want people to know about Paralympic sports?

 Just because it’s a Paralympic sport doesn’t mean it’s easier.
-I wish that, when people looked at Para sports, they would admire individuals for their skill and hard work.
+I wish that, when people looked at Para sports, they’d admire individuals for their athleticism and hard work.
 Not so much for, like, “Oh, she’s a blind athlete.
 It’s so inspiring.”
-No, be inspired because they’re an athlete giving it all they’ve got!
+No, be inspired because they’re an athlete giving it all that they got, despite the odds.

 Watch the Tokyo Paralympics with all the Team U.S.A. athletes starting August 24 on NBC.

 This interview has been edited for length and clarity.